Finance

 Ensuring a sustainable future

 LWF World Service has a proven track record of using donations efficiently and effectively.
-We keep administrative costs low with a clear objective of putting more funds on direct program expenses.
+We keep administrative costs low, with a clear objective of allocating more funds to direct program expenses.

 Procurement